home-assistant/home-assistant.io/source/_components/xiaomi.markdown

 Configuration variables:

 - **mac** (*Optional*): The MAC of your gateway.
 Required if you have more than one.
 - **key** (*Optional*): The key of your gateway.
-Required if you also want to control lights and switches; sensors and binary sensors will still work.
+Required if you also want to control lights and switches.
+Sensors and binary sensors will still work.
 - **discovery_retry** (*Optional*): Amount of times Home Assitant should try to reconnect to the Xiaomi Gateway.
 Default is 3.
 - **interface** (*Optional*): Which network interface to use.
 Defaults to any.